Chart Color Schemes

 Employment performance in Marrickville - North has been below expectations when compared to most other areas nationally

-Marrickville - North has a highly educated workforce with notable representation in the technology sector.
-As of June 2025, its unemployment rate is 6.2%.
+Marrickville - North has a highly educated workforce, with the technology sector prominently represented.
+The unemployment rate in June 2025 was 6.2%.

-Over the past year, it has maintained relative employment stability.
-By June 2025, 7,404 residents are employed while the area's unemployment rate is 2.0% higher than Greater Sydney's rate of 4.2%.
-Workforce participation in Marrickville - North stands at 67.4%, exceeding Greater Sydney's rate of 60.0%.
-The key industries employing residents are professional & technical, health care & social assistance, and education & training.
+Over the past year, employment remained relatively stable.
+As of June 2025, 7,404 residents were employed, with an unemployment rate of 2.0% higher than Greater Sydney's rate of 4.2%.
+Workforce participation in Marrickville - North was 67.4%, compared to Greater Sydney's 60.0%.
+The key industries for employment among residents were professional & technical, health care & social assistance, and education & training.

 Frequently Asked Questions - Employment